ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-dns.md

 {: #vpc-bm-vmware-dns-record}
 {: step}

 Note.
-DNS records for the ESXi hosts will bre created after they will be provisioned in the [next tutorial](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-bms#vpc-bm-vmware-bms) following the commands provided below.
+DNS records for the ESXi hosts will be created after they will be provisioned in the [next tutorial](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-bms#vpc-bm-vmware-bms) following the commands provided below.
 {:note}

 1. To create DNS records via CLI, the following command provides a help for record creation.